-Parentheses: How to Use ( ) Correctly - The Write Practice
+Parentheses: How to Use ( ) Correctly

 Prompt: Victor leaned forward in his chair and looked at Kayla, who was tracing the rim of her mug with her fingers.

-Share your writing in the comments, and be sure to leave feedback for your fellow writers!
+Share your writing in the practice box below, and be sure to leave feedback for your fellow writers!